TeamRUXH/Shellhacks-SustainSP/README.md

 **1. Data Analysis**: We will analyze stock data information from various sources by scraping data from different APIs, extracting valuable insights to evaluate the sustainability of companies in the S&P 500.

 **2.Sustainability Scales**: We will develop innovative sustainability scales that go beyond traditional metrics.
-These scales include sentimental analysis based on the company news, company's ESG score, google trans and volatility score, all these scales will encompass a wide range of factors that contribute to a company's sustainability, taking a holistic approach to measurement.
+These scales include sentimental analysis based on the company news, the company's ESG score, google trans, and volatility score, all these scales will encompass a wide range of factors that contribute to a company's sustainability, taking a holistic approach to measurement.

 **3.Dashboard Creation**: We will create an interactive dashboard that presents our findings in a user-friendly and visually appealing manner.
 This dashboard will allow Schonfeld's investment teams to easily view and understand the sustainability profiles of different stocks.